hupe13/extensions-leaflet-map-github/readme.md

 ## Changelog

-### 3.5.2 / 23080x
+### 3.5.3 / 2309xx

-* leaflet-elevation 2.5.0
-* local hosting of d3.min.js and tmcw/togeojson.umd.js
-* bug multielevation: removed map.zoomControl (+/-)
-* bug layerswitch: fixed extra options (Javascript in admin backend) in leafext_layerswitch_tiles_script and max_zoom
+* new shortcode overviewmap: generates an overview map with geo positions provided in the pages and posts
+* new options for hover: class (style the tooltip) and popupclose (keep the popup open or not)
-* CSP: prevent unsafe-eval for turf
+* reduce inline Javascript for geojsonmarker
+* multielevation accepts now also kml files (may work)

 ### Previous